-- 14.2.
-During the year to 31st March 2021 the value of the Cumbria LGPS increased by £493m from £2.574m (31/03/2020) to £3.067m (31/03/2021).
-The Fund returned +18.7% (net of fees) for the year as it recovered from losses arising in Q4 of 2019/20 due to the impact on global financial markets caused by the COVID pandemic.
-This in year performance compared to the Fund's bespoke index performance benchmark for the year of +15.8%. - 14.3.
-As a long term investor, the Fund is primarily focused on longer-term performance and the Fund again outperformed its 5 and 10 year benchmarks with average annual investment returns of 8.7% (net of fees) over the past 5 years (compared to a benchmark of 8.4%) and 8.6% (net of fees) per annum over the past 10 years (compared to a benchmark of 8.0%). - 14.4.
-During the year the Fund continued with transitioning assets towards its newly agreed interim strategic asset allocation.
-This included the exit from the corporate bonds portfolio (7% of the Fund), investing in multi-asset credit (equating to 16% of the Fund's total portfolio), funding private market investment commitments and reducing cash balances.
+- 14.2 During the year to 31st March 2023 the value of the Cumbria LGPS decreased by £155m from £3,318m (31/03/2022) to £3,163m (31/03/2023).
+The Fund returned -3.9% (net of fees) which was below the Fund's bespoke index performance benchmark for the year of -2.9%.
+The main detractors to performance during the year included assets with absolute or inflation-plus benchmarks including the Fund's UK property holdings and multi asset credit funds. - 14.3 As a long-term investor, the Fund is primarily focused on longer-term performance and the Fund again outperformed its 10 year benchmark with average annual investment returns of 7.3% (net of fees) over the past 10 years (compared to a benchmark of 6.6%). - 14.4 During the year the Fund continued the process of implementing the Fund's agreed asset allocation, with investment decisions being taken in a managed and responsive way in recognition of the volatility in investment markets.
+This included reducing the Fund's holding in multi-asset credit funds and investing the proceeds into the Fund's increased strategic allocation to private debt.
+The Fund has also actively rebalanced between assets to reduce outperforming assets such as the Border to Coast UK Equity fund and Overseas Developed Equity fund and reinvesting these proceeds into index-linked gilts, as this asset had fallen below the percentage range set for it in the Fund's Investment Strategy.

-15. Group Accounts
+15 Group Accounts

-15.1.
-The Group Accounting Statements are set out in section 7 and show an increase of £68.562m in the total value of the Group Net Liabilities from a Net Liabilities position of (£21.938m) at 31st March 2020 to a Net Liabilities position of (£90.500m) at 31st March 2021.
-The change relates mainly to the increase in current liabilities of £45.962m and the increase in the pension liability of £132.000m (which reflects the Council's increased net pension liability of £131.274m and the increased net pension liability of Cumbria County Holdings Ltd of £0.726m).
-These are offset by a £87.732m increase in Current Assets.
+15.1 The Group Accounting Statements are set out in section 7 and shows an improvement of £597.259m in the total value of the Group Net Assets from a Net Assets position of £43.710m at 31st March 2022 to a Net Assets position of £640.969m at 31st March 2023.
+The change relates mainly to the decrease in the Group pension liability of £604.891m.

-16. Events After The Reporting Period
+16 Events After The Reporting Period